Aariv/docker-ci-example/README.md

-# My Docker and Continues Integration.
+# Docker and Continues Integration.